Litingggggg/Litingggggg/_posts/2021-07-30-reverse-number.md

 I struggled.

-by rechecking the question, *You need to use the modulus (%) and floor division (//) operators in your calculations.* I used the two methods to write the answer.
+By rechecking the question, *You need to use the modulus (%) and floor division (//) operators in your calculations.* I used the two methods to write the answer.

 ```python
 import math